rick7122003/Kee-Siong/README.md

-3. Describe the data types of all features.
+3. Describe the data types of all features (After Cleaning Completed).

 Data Types of Features:

 float64 (2 columns):